Meckazin/ChromeKatz/README.md

 As for now, ChromeKatz consists of three projects:
  1. CookieKatz - The cookie dumper
  2. ~~CredentialKatz~~ - Deprecated.. for now
- 3. ElevationKatz - Get the decrpytion key from the elevation service
+ 3. ElevationKatz - Get the decryption key from the elevation service

 CookieKatz has an exe, Beacon Object File, and minidump parser available.
 And for the ElevationKatz executable and Beacon Object File.